Jaimilit/Project-Three-Battleship/README.md

 This version of the game was created entirely within Python.
 It is designed to be user-friendly and provides the player with instructions on what they need to do and what input needs to be entered in order to play the game.
 The goal of the game is to sink 5 ships within 25 shots.

 A 10x10 board is created by the computer.
 It then randomly places ships on the board with ship sizes varying from 0 - 5 spots.
 In this version I have posted a legend in the instructions.
 A full stop “.” indicates water or empty space.
-“O” is part of a ship, “X” indicates a ship that has been hit, and “M” is a shot that lands in water because it has misses a ship.
+“O” is part of a ship, “X” indicates a ship that has been hit, and “M” is a shot that lands in water because it misses a ship.
 The user wins against the computer if they can hit and sink 5 ships before their 25 shots are used up.

 # Resources